The ABS print temperature is higher than PLA

 Besides nozzle and bed temperature, the most important print settings when using ABS include:

-Brims and rafts: Should be used to lock the part to the build surface and prevent warping, though this can add time to post-processing as extra material removal is required.
+Brims and rafts: These 3D printing features should be used to lock the part to the build surface and prevent warping, though this can add time to post-processing as extra material removal is required.

-Line width: Should be increased for the first layer to increase contact with build surface and improve adhesion.
+Line width: When setting line width in your slicer program, consider increasing the value for the first layer to increase contact with build surface and improve adhesion.

-Retraction: Should use a moderate speed (~50 mm/s) and distance (~0.8 mm) to prevent stringing.
+Retraction: When it comes to retraction, ABS prints best with a moderate speed (~50 mm/s) and distance (~0.8 mm) to prevent stringing.

 ABS print temperature rules can be boiled down to the following key parameters: